 News Flash, right?
 Honestly though, with so many different options, parents often lose sight of considering the stopping power of the various types of brakes.
 Let us quickly discuss each type, starting with the weakest.

 - Coaster Brakes work by back-pedaling.
 They have three major drawbacks and are not found on high-quality mountain bikes.
 They only function on the rear wheel, are heavy, and do not teach children proper braking technique.

 - V-Brakes/Rim Brakes work most by applying mechanical leverage of a rubber pad against the metal rim.
 They are less powerful than a coaster brake on the rear wheel, but because they also work on the front wheel, where most braking power occurs, they are far superior to coaster brakes.
 While not as powerful as disc brakes, they do teach children proper braking technique (with proper training).

 - Disc Brakes (Mechanical) work just like many brakes in the automotive industry.
 By applying force away from the rim, they are immune to bent rims and most mud/dirt.
 They generate much more braking power than rim brakes, which is important for those little fingers.
 Their greatest benefit is their ease of maintenance.

 - Disc Brakes (Hydraulic) are the strongest and best brakes available.
 As your child starts riding faster and on more advanced terrain, these are the only brakes to consider.

 Bike Austria believes strongly in developing solid riding skills as preparation for more advanced riding as a child matures.
 Rigid bikes are great for teaching bike fundamentals along with the benefits of being lighter and requiring less maintenance.
-This is why we recommend the Seeker 20 and Seeker 24 for beginner and intermediate riders.
+This is why we recommend the Leader 20 and Leader 16 for beginner and intermediate riders.

 Pro Tip: A bike with a rigid fork is ALWAYS better than an inexpensive bike with front suspension.